micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/overview/index.md

 * [**Optimizing the Middleware Configuration**](../microxrcedds_rmw_configuration/)

-  In this tutorial, we'll guide you through the configuration of the middleware between a microcontroller and the micro-ROS agent running on some Linux-based microprocessor, to optimize it for your specific use-case an application.
+  In this tutorial, we'll guide you through the configuration of the middleware between a microcontroller and the micro-ROS agent running on some Linux-based microprocessor, to optimize it for your specific use-case and application.

 * [**How to include a custom ROS message in micro-ROS**](../create_new_type/)